wk8481/MineralFlowBackend/README.md

 ```

 ### `WBTUpdatedEvent`
-This event is triggered when a weighbridge ticket is updated and sends the weight to the warehouselistener to kick off the event sourcing
+This event is triggered when a weighbridge ticket is updated and sends the weight to the warehouselistener to kick off the event sourcing and projection

 ```java
 public record WBTUpdatedEvent(